 When i was 27, i was introduced to the electronic music club culture of Berlin.
 Since that day, I spent nearly every weekend raving somewhere else.

 Sometimes, I made it so long that I could not speak anymore and my feet or mind could barely bring me home.
 I had learned to“push“ myself to be awake, open and energetic.
 There was no way I could have a restorative sleep afterwards.
 For exploration, I stretched my abilities past my limits, to be able to move myself from the inside and outside.
 I saw strangers becoming nice company in seconds.
-I adapted to the beauty and to the ugly, and i did things without beeing mindfull and conscious about them and what i am doing with my house, my body.
+I adapted to the beauty and to the ugly, and i did things without beeing mindfull and conscious about them and and that i am also harming myself.
 For sure, I brought home with me a totally empty purse, dirty and damaged clothes and a lack of memory.
-Bizarre feelings were combined with headaches, muscle pains, a sore throat, weird digestion, a cold, bad skin, sleepless nights, greediness, nervousness, a weak body, emptiness, sadness and the cravings for love and and unhealthy food that I was not even able to eat.
+Bizarre feelings were combined with headaches, muscle pains, a sore throat, weird digestion, a cold, bad skin, sleepless nights, greediness, nervousness, a weak body, emptiness, sadness and the cravings for love and unhealthy food that I was not even able to eat.

 What I loved experiencing during that time, was the high of not beeing afraid of anything.
 No limitations.
 It was very addictive to me and I was content in paying for it, in the way I got to know so far.
 Beneath the high feelings, all the lows after the weekends were included.
-Somehow I knew all the time that I am not true to myself.
+Somehow I knew all the time that I am not true to myself and that i was wishing to be as confident and loved also when i am sober.
 The consumerism in this mix was a lifestyle that, personally me, I could not sustain for a long time.

-I took the decision to quit, stop and filter out the good that I had experienced and learned during my journeys through the clubs and festivals.
+I took the decision to quit, stop and filter what I had experienced and learned during my journeys through the clubs and festivals.
 What I was actually looking for was love, connection, joy, great trips and purification through rave.

 I went on going to clubs, totally conscious and clear and gave my best to feel comfortable on the sweet side.
 I was in another state of presence, looking for the same in a different way.